Photo by 愚木混株 cdd20

 They honestly believe that dabbling with their future is safer, than hiring an expert to do things correctly.
 They tend not to admit it publicly, because in many cases they don’t admit it to themselves.
 In conversation, you find that this happens when the business owner still operates and makes decisions, from an employee mindset.
 They see risk in all the wrong places.
 Unaware that the riskiest thing a business owner can do, is avoid expert help when it’s clearly needed.

 However, this is great news if you want your business to thrive.

-It’s because you can massively outperform all (or the vast majority) of your competitors, simply by being professional enough to invest in expert help.
+Because you can massively outperform the vast majority of your competitors, simply by being professional enough to invest in expert marketing help.
 It’s the easiest win in business.
-And your competitors haven’t figured it out (yet).
+Low risk.
+Massive return.

-Here’s the thing: For your marketing messages to work, people need to believe them.
+For your marketing to work, people need to believe it.
 They need to trust you enough, to accept that what you’re telling them is true.

 Sadly, many sales are lost this way, even though the marketing message is completely true and honest.
 The provider really is as good as they say.
 Maybe even better then they say in their marketing.

 So, why does this happen?
 And more importantly my friend, what can you do about it?